vermont42/CatFancy/README.md

 ## Introduction

 CatFancy is an iOS app that demonstrates iOS-development techniques.
 Users can browse breeds of cats with images from various sources and breed info from Wikipedia.
-I created CatFancy to accompany a [blog post](https://racecondition.software/blog/challenges/) about iOS-developer coding challenges.
+CatFancy accompanies a [blog post](https://racecondition.software/blog/challenges/) about UIKit iOS-developer coding challenges.

 ## Build Tools & Versions Used